samos123/samos123.github.com/content/k8s/preventing-privileged-pods-k8s.md

 Tags: k8s, kubernetes, security
 Slug: Preventing-Privileged-pods-using-Pod-Security-Admission-Standards

+<iframe width="560" height="315" src="https://www.youtube.com/embed/D4Tw1blsQog" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 In a Kubernetes cluster, a privileged pod is a pod that has been given extended permissions beyond the default set of permissions.
 These extended permissions can include the ability to access the host's network, devices, and other sensitive resources.
 While privileged pods can be useful in certain situations, they also present a significant security risk.

-In this blog post, you will learn how to prevent privileged pods using Pod Security Admission and applying Pod Security Standards.
+In this blog post, you will learn how to prevent privileged pods/containers using Pod Security Admission and applying Pod Security Standards.
 Note that using Pod Security Policy has been deprecated in 1.23 and removed in 1.25.